 In what year does Elwood Curtis' story take place?

-Discover the awards and nominations received by Nickel Boys.
-Explore the history of Nickel Boys and its cast and crew.
+Discover all the awards and nominations received by Nickel Boys, from Oscars to film festival honors.
+Learn how Nickel Boys and its cast and crew have been recognized by critics and the industry alike.

 Best Picture